Silviculture Institute to be offered to northeast foresters in 2017 and 2018

 The Institute workshops are designed to provide northeast U.S. foresters with the appropriate knowledge to make sound, science-based decisions for forest ecosystem management, harvests and regeneration.
 This project is designed so it can be used in the USDA Forest Service’s National Advanced Silviculture Program (NASP) to provide landscape-specific materials for northeast forests.
 Such a curriculum does not exist at this time for the northeast under NASP.
 While good silviculture training has been available through state workshops and particularly through the Society of American Foresters (SAF) meetings, these have not been as in-depth and intensive as envisioned by the Institute.
 The Institute plans to offer a graduate program level of instruction.

-The Institute workshops or five distinct modules to be delivered once in 2017 and again in 2018 will cover the following:
+The Institute workshops or five distinct modules, delivered once in 2017 and, hopefully, again in 2018, will cover the following:

 - NASP New England and Northern New York Overview (2 days)